HTTP-RPC/Kilo/README.md

 The result handler is called upon completion of the operation.
 If successful, the first argument will contain the value returned by the server.
 Otherwise, the first argument will be `nil`, and the second argument will be populated with an `NSError` instance describing the problem that occurred.

-Note that, while requests are typically processed on a background thread, result handlers are called on the same operation queue that initially invoked the service method.
+Note that, while requests are actually processed on a background thread, result handlers are called on the same operation queue that initially invoked the service method.
 This is typically the application's main queue, which allows result handlers to update the application's user interface directly, rather than posting a separate update operation to the main queue.

-## Authentication
+### Authentication
 Although it is possible to use the `URLSession:didReceiveChallenge:completionHandler:` method of the `NSURLSessionDelegate` protocol to authenticate service requests, this method requires an unnecessary round trip to the server if a user's credentials are already known up front, as is often the case.

 HTTP-RPC provides an additional authentication mechanism that can be specified on a per-proxy basis.
 The `authorization` property can be used to associate a set of user credentials with a proxy instance.
 This property accepts an instance of `NSURLCredential` identifying the user.
 When specified, the credentials are submitted with each service request using basic HTTP authentication.